 The Darby Children's Research Institute enables MUSC Children's Hospital to provide its young patients with the best facilities, the best doctors and an unprecedented level of care.
 The Darby Children's Research Institute is the largest and most comprehensive pediatric research facility in the Carolinas.
 It is one of 15 buildings in the country dedicated to children's research.

-Please join us for the 2019 DARBY CHILDREN'S RESEARCH INSTITUTE AND PEDIATRIC RESEARCH SYMPOSIUM April 17!!
+Please save the date for the 2020 DARBY CHILDREN'S RESEARCH INSTITUTE AND PEDIATRIC RESEARCH SYMPOSIUM April 17!!
 Check back for more information.